MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies: Related Work

 \subsubsection{Multi-agent Reinforcement Learning (MARL)}

-Multi-agent reinforcement learning is a framework that has multiple agents learn to make decisions through interactions with the environment and themselves.
-Traditional methods like Independent Q-Learning \cite{tan1993multi} assume that each agent acts independently and treats other agents as part of the environment, but can lead to instability and poor convergence due to non-stationarity: drifting in transition/reward distributions over time~\cite{hernandez2019survey}.
-CTDE methods (e.g., MADDPG \cite{lowe2017multi}, QMIX \cite{rashid2020monotonic}, MAPPO \cite{yu2022surprising}) can stabilize the learning process by using centralized critics during training and only using decentralized actors at execution time.
-While this breeds better coordination, it also still requires manually constructable reward functions for all the agents and can quickly become sample inefficient in sparse-reward environments.
-Therefore, we seek CTDE-style coordination without reward engineering by learning directly from demonstrations.
+In multi-agent reinforcement learning (MARL), agents learn policies through interaction.
+Methods like Independent Q-Learning \cite{tan1993multi} treat other agents as part of the environment, which can lead to non-stationary and instability~ \cite{hernandez2019survey}.
+Centralized Training with Decentralized (CTDE) methods (e.g., MADDPG \cite{lowe2017multi}, QMIX \cite{rashid2020monotonic}, MAPPO \cite{yu2022surprising}) can stabilize the learning process by using centralized critics during training and decentralized actors during execution, but they still require manually constructable reward functions for all the agents and extensive reward shaping~\cite{nagpal2025leveraging,choi2025craft}.